rossanoventurini/CompetitiveProgramming/README.md

 discussing with other students, by asking questions on the group, by looking at the solution in our Web page, or by searching on internet.
 This is perfectly fine for the first problems and for most difficult ones.
 In any case, make sure you really understand the solution and the properties it is exploiting!
-Always compare your solution with existing ones.
 * Write a brief description of your solution in English.
 Provide an analysis of its time and space complexity.
 * Implement your own solution in C++.
 * Submit your implementation to the problem's site.
 Fix it until it passes all the tests.
+* Always compare your solution and your implementation with existing ones.

 ## Background <a name="Background"></a>
 If you wish to refresh your mind on basic Algorithms and Data Structures, I suggest you to look at the well-known book [Introduction to Algorithms, 3rd Edition](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&amp;tid=11866) by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein.